attrung/NS50_7.2/README.md

 # NS50_7.2

-A Data Visualization work I did for my Natural Science Class
+This is a Data Visualization work I did for my Natural Science Class.

+I used both matplotlib and seaborn to create my graph.